 Homemakers should be dependable and committed to their vocation as seniors and their families depend on them—someone who will show up that they can always count on, no matter the situation.

 Homemakers must be consistently professional, no matter what the circumstances are.
 It’s given that people also have off days, but being professional means that personal issues must not affect the work and should be set aside.
-More importantly, they should have the ability to think when to get help should they need a day off to cope with their issues.
+More importantly, they should be able to think about when to get help should they need a day off to cope with their issues.